panoply/spx/docs/src/views/docs/components/hooks.md

 <br>

-# Unmount
+# unmount

 The `unmount` lifecycle callback hook will trigger whenever the component is removed from the DOM.
 The hook will signal before a DOM morph occurs and can be used to teardown or clean-up logic between page visits.
+SPX will determine an unmount only when the component (element) is completely removed and in cases where the component morphs, unmount will not trigger.

 <!-- prettier-ignore-->
 ```ts